db8bot/db8bot/README.md

   ### The data we collect
   * In order to track debates, the names of each debate round are stored in our database in the form of <server id><name of the round given by the user>.
 For each debate round, we also store information about which members in the server are debating (in the form of mentionable user objects), the judge (in the form of a user object), the name of the debate event (ex: Public Forum, Policy, Lincoln Douglas), and the name of the round given by the user.
+    * All debate rounds are archived after they are ended in the same file structure.
   * We also store non-personally identifiable information about what commands our users have used.
-This includes: the time the command was used, the name of the command that was used, the name of the server (server IDs are not stored), the username of the user that used the command (the 4 discriminator digits are not stored).
-This information and this information ONLY is stored on Google Analytics.
+This includes: the time the command was used, the name of the command that was used, the name of the server (server IDs are not stored), and the username of the user that used the command (the 4 discriminator digits are not stored).
+This information is stored on Google Analytics.
+  * We also store Tabroom.com team codes, entry list URLs, user-specified notification channels, a list of users to notify & roles to notify if someone setup the `/`follow` command to follow a team during a specified tournament.
   * In addition, by using db8bot, you give us permission to use your server name and the logos of any organization that your server name refers to in our marketing and advertising materials.
 We will ensure that your organization is represented truthfully.
 See [here](https://www.gfrlaw.com/what-we-do/insights/beyond-brand-x-using-another%E2%80%99s-trademark-your-own-advertising) for more legal information.

   ### Length of storage